 It comes with a 15’ long neck attachment that, along with the 360°nozzle, helps distribute the mist to every nook and cranny of your room.
 It can efficiently humidify rooms that are up to 600 sq.
 Ft. and it maintains humidity with its built-in, adjustable humidistat.

-It has a permanent filter, which means you won’t have to replace the filter regularly, helping you save money.
+This product contains a permanent filter, so you won’t have to replace the filter regularly, helping you save money.
 It is quiet and unobtrusive and can be used in a baby’s room.

 What causes dry mouth while sleeping?